CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 * For the external maintenance personnel contractual arrangements must have been made, above all about the secrecy of data (confidentiality agreements).
 In particular, it should be stipulated that data stored externally during maintenance should be carefully deleted after completion of the work.
 Likewise, the duties and responsibilities of the external maintenance personnel must be carefully defined.
 If more protection is required, the following measures should also be taken:

 Before selecting a remote maintenance partner, information about its reliability and further information should be obtained.
 As part of operational, safety, data protection and emergency cooperation arrangements, for example, the requirements for the service level agreements (SLAs) to be fulfilled should be transferred.
-In addition, coordination should be made regarding the network segmentation and separation requirements to be met, as well as the expected protection mechanisms for the clients and the underlying operating systems.
+In addition, voting should be taken regarding the network segmentation and separation requirements to be met, as well as the expected protection mechanisms for the clients and the underlying operating systems.
 The institution should establish contractually agreed control mechanisms of the agreed services with the service provider.

-With regard to identity and authorization management, the choice of a remote maintenance service provider means that the user must never receive more rights than is absolutely necessary for the performance of his tasks and that every employee of the service provider must authenticate himself via a unique, personalized user ID.
+With regard to identity and authorization management, when selecting the remote maintenance service provider, the latter must never receive more rights than is absolutely necessary for the performance of his tasks and each service provider employee must authenticate himself via a unique, personalized user ID.

 As the institution, as a service user, has no direct influence on the operation of the service provider and its staff, any potential negligence or unreliability may give rise to uncontrollable risks.
 In order to minimize these risks, contractual arrangements should be designated for at least the following topics: